smorell93/SI507_Final/README.md

-*Note: I spilled water on my computer on Monday night.
-So I am using a friend's backup computer to work on this project.
-This means that my GitHub currently says that all of the updates are coming from "Joe Klaver."
-This is because that's the name of the person who owns the computer.
-However, all of the work on this project is my own.*
+*Note: I spilled water on my computer, which means that part of this project was completed on a backup computer.
+So the GitHub has commits from both "Sara Morell" and "Joe Klaver."
+However, both of those represent work done entirely by me.*

 # Project Title: Campaign Advertisement Transcription Project